 Submission of a manuscript implies commitment to publish in the journal.
 Authors submitting to the journal should not simultaneously submit the manuscript to another journal, nor should the manuscript have been published elsewhere in substantially similar form or with substantially similar content.
 Authors in doubt about what constitutes prior publication should consult the editor at email@example.com.

 Commentary articles address emerging issues and trends in the field in a style appropriate to an academic audience; they need not be based directly on new empirical research.
 These submissions are generally between 1,500-3,000 words and are reviewed by the editors only.
 Queries regarding possible Commentary submissions may be addressed to Linda Billings at firstname.lastname@example.org or to the editor.

-We also publish research notes of approximately 3000 to 4000 words that report preliminary by provocative findings.
-Queries regarding any submission type and suggestions of books for announcement may be directed to the editor at firstname.lastname@example.org.
+We also publish research notes with a preferred length of about 4000-6000 words that report preliminary but provocative findings.
+Queries regarding any submission type and suggestions of books for announcement may be directed to the editor at email@example.com.